ATS-001/CognifyAI/README.md

 ## 🌍 Overview

-Cognify AI is a student-built platform focused on intelligent academic planning and inclusive digital learning tools.
+HexnicAI is a student-built platform focused on intelligent academic planning and inclusive digital learning tools.

 It acts as the umbrella ecosystem for:

 - **StudyAI** – AI-powered smart study planning system
 - **Speak Easy Tools** – Accessibility-focused learning solutions

-Cognify aims to combine smart planning and accessible learning into one unified platform.
+HexnicAI aims to combine smart planning and accessible learning into one unified platform.

 ---